saltcute/kook-pixiv-chan/README.md

 In regard of server bandwidth and load time, original image will be resize to 512px in width before uploading.

+`kook-pixiv-chan` will take use of nsfwjs or Aliyun (set in `config.ts`) to detect whether the image is NSFW or not and amount of blur to apply.

-Some illustrations may be censored by KOOK after uploading to their servers.
+~~Some illustrations may be censored by KOOK after uploading to their servers.
 The bot will first try to apply gaussian plur to those image for up to 35px.
-If those image are still censored, they will be replaced by the same picture as well.
+If those image are still censored, they will be replaced by the same picture as well.~~

-A list of banned tags is defined in `./src/commands/pixiv/common/tagBanList.ts`.
+~~A list of banned tags is defined in `./src/commands/pixiv/common/tagBanList.ts`.
 Illustration with one or more of those tags will be applied with 10px of gaussian blur beforehand.
-If it is still censored, additional blur will be applied in the same way (7px, 14px, 21px, 35px)
+If it is still censored, additional blur will be applied in the same way (7px, 14px, 21px, 35px)~~

 ![akarin~](https://img.kaiheila.cn/assets/2022-07/vlOSxPNReJ0dw0dw.jpg)